Robinhood, Applovin jump as S&P 500 reshuffle boosts index entrants

-Investing.com - Futures linked to Canada’s main stock exchange pointed higher on Tuesday as investors awaited the release of key U.S. inflation data and assessed an extension to a trade truce between Washington and China.
+Investing.com -Canada’s main stock exchange ended higher on Tuesday as investors looked at benign July inflation data of the U.S. and assessed an extension to a trade truce between Washington and China.

 A jump in shares of Constellation Software (TSX:CSU) gave some lift to the technology sector, helping offset a dip in the materials segment stemming from weaker gold prices.